tdresser/wooper/README.md

 updating angular2-universal to version 0.103.3
 npm install @angular/router-deprecated --save

+To get live reload working, I had to update angular2-broccoli-prerender to 0.11.3 and then npm install child-process-promise --save

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.